 Instructors will not require a student to make up all exams at once.

 Make-up exams must be completed prior to the beginning of the University final exam period.
 Faculty may not create make-up policies which result in punitive actions against students who miss exams or are absent due to University-excused absences or other excused absences.

-Mid‑semester ExamsMid‑semester exams are not required, but mid‑semester grades, if applicable, should be based on an exam or formal evaluation prior to mid‑semester.
-All instructors are requested to encourage students to discuss mid‑semester grades with their advisors.
-Grades are posted for lower level courses at or near the mid-semester mark.
+Mid‑term ExamsMid‑term exams are not required, but mid‑term grades, if applicable, should be based on all graded assignments prior to mid‑term.
+All instructors are requested to encourage students to discuss mid‑term grades with their advisors.
+Instructors of lower-level courses should post grades at or near the mid-term mark.

 Scheduled Exams in the Week Prior to Final Exam WeekThere will be no scheduled exam in a lecture-only section during the last class meeting before final exams if the section has multiple meeting dates per week; an exam may be administered during the last class meeting before final exams in a section that meets only once per week for at least 150 instructional minutes.
 Any exception to this policy must have approval by the dean of the college in which the course is taught.

 Exams in Online SectionsWeb and web hybrid sections are required to adhere to this policy as appropriate.
 Course syllabi should include provisions related to all course exams (mid-semester, final, and other) and should stipulate the types of exams, timeframes within which the exams will be administered, and specific requirements for each exam.

 When selecting timeframes for Web exam availability, instructors are expected to ensure that the timeframe reasonably permits all students to complete the exam.
 Given that students generally enroll in Web sections for convenience to accommodate personal schedules, instructors should consider utilizing blocks of time that include both daytime and evening hours (e.g., a single, 24-hour block of time; two, three-hour blocks of time, including one morning block and one evening block).